WayKoi/Project-Mystic/README.md

 # Final notes

+There are a lot of things that I did not mention for the sake of keeping things simple and so that you can explore the game yourself.

 If you play the game and have any thoughts I'd love to hear them, Feel free to post on the discussions part of the repo.